Plimoth Plantation

 The 2011 Native American $1 Coin is the third in the series of United States coinage that features Sacagawea on the obverse and a different reverse each year that bears the image of important contributions made by Indian tribes or individual Native Americans to the development of the United States.

 The coin was unveiled at the Henry Hornblower II Visitor Center at Plimoth Plantation.
 On the back of the coin is an image of the arm of Ousamequin Massasoit, the sachem, or leader, of the Wampanoag tribe, extending a peace pipe to the hand of John Carver, the first governor of Plymouth Colony.
-The front of the coin has an image of Sacagawea,
+The front of the coin has an image of Sacagawea, the woman who served as guide to Meriwether Lewis and William Clark during their cross-continental trek.
+The coin is the third in a series of coins depicting American Indian historical moments.
+The U.S. Mint says Sacagawea will be on the front of all coins in the series.

 The 1621 treaty was the first formal agreement between the Wampanoag tribe and the settlers at Plymouth Colony.
 The mint has released a sketch of the back of the Wampanoag coin, but not a photo.